zebreus/hacker-contest-lab/curtis/Readme.md

 6. The server needs to reload main.py.
 We can force a reload by crashing the server with an OOM error.
 The diamond_hands endpoint reads the entire file into memory, we just need to send enough data.
 7. Run `deno run --allow-all ./exploit.ts` to perform the steps to this point.
 8. After that you can run `bash revshell.sh` to start a reverse shell.
+9. For some reason the flask process has the cap_setsuid, so it can become root